frumania/aws-alexa-hana-playground/1. Run SAP HANA Quick Start/README.md

 ## Step 4 - Insert Quick Start Code

 Create a new file called **hanaquickstart.js** in the lambda/custom directory.
-Copy & paste the contents of this [file hanaquickstart.js](hanaquickstart.js) and save.
+Copy & paste the contents of [hanaquickstart.js](hanaquickstart.js) and save.

 ![image](../assets/1_alexa-hana-sbx_-_AWS_Cloud9_file.jpg)